Nosjazz/todo_list-milestone2/README.md

 1. Log in to GitHub and locate the [GitHub Repository](https://github.com/Nosjazz/todo_list-milestone2)
 2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
-    - Alternatively Click [Here](https://raw.githubusercontent.com/) for a GIF demonstrating the process starting from Step 2.
 3. Scroll down the Settings page until you locate the "GitHub Pages" Section.
 4. Under "Source", click the dropdown called "None" and select "Master Branch".
 5. The page will automatically refresh.
-6. Scroll back down through the page to locate the now published site [link](https://github.com) in the "GitHub Pages" section.
+6. Scroll back down through the page to locate the now published site in the "GitHub Pages" section.

 ### Forking the GitHub Repository